LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 Why introduce GRCs?
 Officially, it was to guarantee a multiracial parliament.
 After all, SMCs do run the risk of having a Parliament full of Chinese MPs.

-Unofficially, many accuse the GRC system of a being a gerrymandering system.
+Unofficially, many accuse the GRC system of a being a gerrymandering system (See graphic below).

 That led me to the question: *How well did the GRC system gerrymander?
 How different would the Singapore Parliament have been if GRCs were never implemented?*